Ironhack-Archive/webdev-m2-reference-project/readme.md

     Show: "As a user I can show a specific quote so i can see the details of the quote."

-    Update: "As a user I can update a quote so i can change it details."
+    Edit: "As a user I can edit a quote so i can change it details."

     Delete: "As a user I can delete a quote so i can erase it from the face of the earth."

-    like: "As a user I can mar a quote in favorite so i can see it in my profile."
+    like: "As a user I can mark a quote in favorite so i can see it in my profile."

-  ### Profile Epic:
-    Profile: "As a user I would like to see my profile so I can manage my preferences and see my favorites quotes"

 ---
 ## Backlog:

-  ### Group Epic:
+  ### Quote Epic:
-    List: "As a user I can list group that are not private so i can"

-    Create: "As a user I can group so i can see all the quotes specific to that group."

-    Show: "As a user I can show a specific group so i can "
+    Report: "As a user I can report a quote so i can help building a cool comunity"

-    Update: "As a user i can update a group so i can change it prefenrences"

-    Invite: "As a user i can invite other users to the private group so i can start sharing quotes with them."

-    Join: "As a user I can join a public group so i can start sharing quotes with others members."
+    Comment: "As a user i can comment a quote so i can start a thread cith other members of the comunity"

+  ## Admin Epic:
+    Delete quote:

+    Block user:

 ---
 ## Models